About Conservation Authorities

 Typical breakdown of funding sources for Conservation Authorities

-Ensure Ontario's rivers, lakes and streams are properly safeguarded, managed and restored
+Ensure Ontario's water resources are properly safeguarded, managed and restored

 Protect, manage and restore Ontario's woodlands, wetlands and natural habitat